greysweater42/cookbook/content/hadoop.md

 But there is still one functionality that was not replaced: a file system, called *hadoop distributed file system* or *hdfs*, where limited disk capacity is no longer a problem.

 There are a couple of useful commands to remember.
-We can clearly see their resemblance to bash commands.
+Their resemblance to bash commands is quite obvious.

 ls - list files in a given directory
 ```